kgryte/test-snippet/README.md

 #### cp.sync( dest[, opts] )

-Synchronously create a snippet in a specified `destination` directory.
+Synchronously create a file in a specified `destination` directory.

 ``` javascript
 cp.sync( 'path/to/a/directory' );